Opposition leaders to kick-start 'Mission 2024' with Patna huddle, Mamata says will 'fight like family' | Politics

 Kejriwal and Mann also arrived in Patna Thursday evening and visited the Patna Sahib gurudwara.

-Peoples Democratic Party (PDP) chief Mehbooba Mufti reached Patna Thursday morning for the meeting.
+Tamil Nadu CM Stalin, CPI chief D Raja, CPI(ML) general secretary Dipankar Bhattacharya and Peoples Democratic Party (PDP) chief Mehbooba Mufti reached Patna Thursday.

 Sources said the meeting was being seen as a starting point for the Opposition to come together to take on the Narendra Modi-led BJP dispensation.
 Therefore, a basic outline and roadmap for the Opposition unity are likely to be deliberated upon with the contentious issue of seat-sharing and the leadership question to be avoided for now, they said.